Gaussian Multiple Access via Compute-and-Forward: Nested lattice codes and computation rate tuples

-We require the receiver to decode all messages from $\ve y$ with arbitrarily small error.
+where $n$ is the length of codewords.
+We require the receiver to decode all messages from $\ve y$ with an arbitrarily small error.
 Formally we have the following definition. \begin{definition}[Message rate tuple] Consider a $K$-user Gaussian MAC in (\ref{eq:sys_K_MAC}).
-We say \textit{a message rate tuple $(R_1,\ldots, R_K)$} is achievable if it holds that for any $\epsilon>0$ there exists a number $n$, such that the message error probability in (\ref{eq:error_message}) satisfies $P_{e,msg}^{(n)}<\epsilon$ whenever the rate $r_k$ defined in (\ref{eq:message_rate}) of user $k$ satisfies $r_k< R_k$ for $k=1,\ldots, K$. \end{definition}
+We say \textit{a message rate tuple $(R_1,\ldots, R_K)$} is achievable if it holds that for any $\epsilon>0$, there exists a number $n_0$ such that for all $n\geq n_0$, the message error probability in (\ref{eq:error_message}) satisfies $P_{e,msg}^{(n)}<\epsilon$ whenever the rate $r_k$ defined in (\ref{eq:message_rate}) of user $k$ satisfies $r_k< R_k$ for $k=1,\ldots, K$. \end{definition}

 The capacity region, equivalently all possible achievable message rate tuples, of a $K$-user Gaussian MAC is known, see for example \cite{ahlswede_multi-way_1973}, \cite{liao_multiple_1972}, \cite[Ch.
 15]{cover_elements_2006}.
 In this paper we devise a novel approach to achieve the capacity region of the Gaussian MAC.